As part of this Memorial Day weekend Balladeer’s Blog offers an examination of neglected areas of United States military history.

 4. THE ONEIDA NATION’S FIRST ALLIES UNIT

 Conflict: Revolutionary War

 Comment: The Oneida Nation of Native Americans were America’s first allies.
-During the Revolutionary War most Native American tribes sided with the British but the Oneida Nation, under Chief Shenendoah, led his people to ally themselves with the emerging United States.
+During the Revolutionary War most Native American tribes sided with the British but the Oneida Nation’s Chief Shenendoah (sic), led his people to ally themselves with the emerging United States instead.
 The Oneida alliance with the U.S. therefore PREDATED France’s recognition of an independent America.

 The Oneida warriors fought alongside American forces throughout upstate New York, most notably at the Battles of Oriskany and Saratoga.
 They also provided desperately needed food and medical supplies for the Continental Army during the terrible winter at Valley Forge.
 Two treaties were signed and honored to this very day regarding Oneida sovereignty, retention of their land and a yearly ceremonial delivery of bolts of cloth to the Oneida leaders.
 That ceremony continues once a year.